 Like a Porsche Taycan, the CLA uses a two-speed transmission for low-speed performance and high-speed efficiency.
 The CLA 350 can disconnect the front electric motor when it’s not needed to increase range, too.

-Later on, the electric CLAs will be joined by hybrid models featuring a 1.3kWh battery and a 1.5-litre Mercedes-developed engine with three power outputs, plus a choice of front or four-wheel drive.
+Alternatively, the hybrid models feature a 1.3kWh battery and a 1.5-litre Mercedes-developed engine with three power outputs, plus a choice of front or four-wheel drive.
+The CLA 180, 200 and 220 hit the 0-62mph mark in around nine, eight and seven seconds respectively.

 Dimensions